itn-trust/itn-did-spec/README.md

 #### Create

 Description: Based on the DID data schema context file and DID method an ITN process anchors a DID and its DID document and delivers it to the requestor.
-Constraints: Can only be invoked by the DID controller(s).

 Requirements: